TABLE OF CONTENTS

 Under the Edit Search Profile, click the Triggers tab.

 Click Add New.
-Once that is done then a keyword with name apple is created for an anonymous type user profile
+Once that is done then a keyword with the name apple is created for an anonymous type user profile

 Add Triggers page opens.